hwanglab/TILs_Analysis/README.md

 Step-1: I downloaded and used the training dataset from the paper: "Spatial Organization and Molecular Correlation of Tumor-Infiltrating Lymphocytes Using Deep Learning on Pathology Images".
 You probably need to read and understand the dataset from this paper.

 Step-2: You can run the training and testing procoess from the file: main_tils_train_test.py.
+In the training process, I used the dataset built by myself (train, valid and test), which could be found in the lab share space: Z:\Datasets\Pathology_Slides\pan_cancer_tils.
+For testing example, you can refer it from https://github.com/hwanglab/wsi_deploy_models